patlod/bulb-ajana/README.md

 A customised brainstorming tool.

 It's functionality is derived from usual note taking apps and extended to enable better visual display of your thoughts and ideas while staying as simple as possible. (therefore: __A__ lmost __J__ ust __A__ nother __N__ otes __A__ pp)
+One may notice a strong similarity with the Apple Notes App for a reason, as this is in my opinion one of the best notes applications out there, simply for the reason that creates the perfect combination of usability and simplicity.
+I use it all the time but for me it lacked a couple of very important features beyond ordinary thought documentation.

 While you can write notes in the way you are used to it, Bulb offers two main features: